delta-exchange/just-the-docs/docs/trading-guide/OrderTypes.md

 	Stop price = 3800
 	Direction = Buy
 	```
-	_A buy market order for 50 contracts will be sent to the order book when Mark Price goes above 3800_
+	_A buy market order for 50 contracts will be sent to the order book when Triggering Index Price goes above 3800_
 - **Stop limit order** - When the stop order is triggered, a limit order is sent to the order book.

 	```